 The Oliver Art Center and City of Frankfort worked together to prioritize restoration and repurposing of the United States Coast Guard Station because of its unique geographical situation and historical significance.
 The restored building resulted from collaboration between the Oliver Art Center’s Board of Directors and Staff, Frankfort’s City Council and City Superintendent Josh Mills, the State Historic Preservation Office (SHPO), and the National Parks System.

-To view the Michigan Municipal League’s 2013 survey of Oliver Art Center’s changes, please click here.
+To view Michigan Municipal League’s coverage of Oliver Art Center’s changes, please click here.

 The newly renovated former Coast Guard Station that houses the Elizabeth Lane Oliver Center for the Arts was given a LEED Platinum rating, the highest “green” certificate possible, by the USGBC (United States Green Building Council).
 The Oliver Art Center is the 12th building in Michigan to achieve this feat, and the first in northern Michigan.
 This rating places a treasure of Frankfort’s history and future cultural profile in a premier class nationwide.